 PTV Network

-Pakistan2 HOURS AGO
+Pakistan2 MONTHS AGO

-He called the 10th meeting of the Pakistan-Russia Intergovernmental Commission (IGC) a “turning point” in bilateral ties.
+In an exclusive interview with Pakistan TV on Thursday, during his visit to Islamabad, Tsivilev called the 10th meeting of the Pakistan-Russia Intergovernmental Commission (IGC) a “turning point” in bilateral ties.

 One of the most concrete proposals discussed was localized insulin production in Pakistan.
 Tsivilyov said Moscow wants Pakistan to achieve “pharmaceutical security” by manufacturing essential medicines domestically rather than relying on imports.

-He confirmed that the final pricing model—aligned with the cost of American-made insulin currently imported by Pakistan—will be discussed during the IGC meeting.
+He confirmed that the final pricing model, aligned with the cost of American-made insulin currently imported by Pakistan, will be discussed during the IGC meeting.
 He added that Russia is open to jointly producing additional medicines and vaccines, including veterinary vaccines crucial for livestock protection.

-Energy Justice: A Shared Vision for Development
+Energy Justice: A shared vision for development

 The minister reiterated Russia’s global call for “energy justice,” pointing to the urgent need for equal access to reliable electricity in developing regions.